 1910 Opening night for Victor Herbert's operetta Naughty Marietta, which runs 136 performances at the New York Theatre, and quickly becomes a theatre staple, enjoying countless tours and three Broadway revivals in the decades to come.

 1922 Jeanne Eagels creates the role of Sadie Thompson, a prostitute at odds with a jungle missionary, in Rain, based on a W. Somerset Maugham short story.
-It begins a 256-performance run at Maxine Elliott's Theatre.
-Joan Crawford will immortalize the role on film in 1932.
+It runs 256 performances at Maxine Elliott's Theatre.
+Joan Crawford immortalizes the role on film in 1932.

 1934 Opening night of Dark Victory, one of the great weepers in Broadway history, and endlessly imitated.
-Tallulah Bankhead stars at the Plymouth Theatre as a spoiled heiress who discovers she has just months to live, and must mend her evil ways, live life to the fullest and make peace with the world before she departs.
-Bette Davis will take the role in the 1939 film version.
+Tallulah Bankhead stars at the Plymouth Theatre as a spoiled heiress who discovers she has just months to live, and must mend her evil ways, live life to the fullest, and make peace with the world before she departs.
+Bette Davis takes the role in the 1939 film version.

-1956 Long Day's Journey Into Night opens tonight (although against late playwright Eugene O'Neill’s wishes) at the Helen Hayes Theatre.
-The cast included Jason Robards Jr., Fredric March, and Florence Eldridge, all directed by José Quintero.
+1956 Long Day's Journey Into Night opens (against late playwright Eugene O'Neill’s wishes) at the Helen Hayes Theatre.
+The cast includes Jason Robards Jr., Fredric March, and Florence Eldridge, all directed by José Quintero.
 Variety reports that this play is "a monumental, overwhelming drama, terrible in its ruthlessness, searing in its self-revelation, exalting in its pity and shattering in its impact."
 Brooks Atkinson declares that this production helps "acquire size and stature" for the American theatre.
 The show runs for 390 performances.

-1958 The Quare Fellow opens Off-Broadway tonight at the Circle in the Square Theatre.
+1958 The Quare Fellow opens Off-Broadway at the Circle in the Square Theatre.
 The show, whose title is slang for "condemned man," is written by Brendan Behan and stars Liam Clancy.
-The show will run for 126 performances.
+It runs for 126 performances.

-1971 Sticks and Bones, the David Rabe play, opens tonight at the Public Theater.
-The show concerns a Vietnam vet’s return to America as a living nightmare and starred David Selby.
-The Golden Theatre hosts the move to Broadway of this show in 1972, with Santo Loquasto getting his first opportunity to design a Broadway set.
-It will run for 121 performances Off-Broadway, and then 246 performances on Broadway.
+1971 David Rabe's Sticks and Bones opens at the Public Theater.
+David Selby stars as a traumatized Vietnam vet who returns home to his all-American family.
+The Golden Theatre hosts the show's move to Broadway in 1972, with Santo Loquasto getting his first opportunity to design a Broadway set.
+It runs for 121 performances Off-Broadway, and then 246 performances on Broadway.

-2001 Elaine Stritch's one-woman show, Elaine Stritch: At Liberty, debuts at the Public Theater to rave reviews.
-The production will move to Broadway later in the season and wins a Tony Award for Special Theatrical Event.
+2001 Elaine Stritch's solo show, Elaine Stritch: At Liberty, debuts at the Public Theater to rave reviews.
+The production moves to Broadway later in the season and wins a Tony Award for Special Theatrical Event.

-2003 The song catalog of rocker Rod Stewart forms the basis of a new musical, Tonight's the Night, which opens today in London.
+2003 The song catalog of rocker Rod Stewart forms the basis of a new musical, Tonight's the Night, which opens at London's Victoria Palace Theatre.